 MORE NEWS ON THE NATIVE AMERICAN HOLIDAY

 The Congressional Indian Caucus in Washington DC. has announced they will start the process of drafting a holiday bill to take before congress.
-They will circulate this bill around the country to Tribal Nations, allowing them the opportunity to have input on the wording of the bill.
+They will circulate this bill around the country to Tribal Nations, allowing them the opportunity to have an input on the wording of the bill.

 Kimberly Teehee of the Indian Caucus is asking for all Tribal Nations to pass resolutions in support of this holiday or official letters of support to be sent to her office.
 Her address is: